 We believe that most employees should plan on taking advantage of the GESPP.
 To some extent, the discount and the ability to purchase at the lower of the two prices is similar to a company's match to a 401(k)—it is like free money.
 Let's consider an example that shows the price advantage we discussed above:

-The GESPP Offers a 15% Discount on Royal Dutch Shell PLC (RDS.A)
+The GESPP Offers a 15% Discount on Shell PLC (SHEL)

 The GESPP Look-back Provision

-Let us look at 2020 as an example.
-In 2020, Shell stock was valued at $59.74/share on the first trading day of the plan year (closing price on the offer date, 1/2/2020), and $36.03/share on the first trading day after the end of the plan year (closing price on the purchase date, 1/4/2021).
+Let us look at 2022 as an example.
+In 2022, Shell stock was valued at $44.64/share on the first trading day of the plan year (closing price on the offer date, 1/3/2022), and $55.98/share on the first trading day after the end of the plan year (closing price on the purchase date, 1/3/2023).
 The 15% discount is applied to the purchase date price since it is the lower of the two.

-Because the Shell stock declined drastically throughout 2020, the $36.03 is already low to buy Shell stock.
-By participating in the GESPP, using the lower of the two prices and adding the 15% discount, your discounted price for RDS.A is only $30.63 -- a steal!
+Because Shell stock increased in value throughout 2022, $44.64 is already a low price to buy Shell stock.
+By participating in the GESPP, using the lower of the two prices, and adding the 15% discount, your discounted price for SHEL is only $37.94 — a steal!
 The ability to look back in time and apply the discount to the lower of two price points is tremendous for participants in added value!

 Should You Buy Shell Shares in an Oil Downturn?

-In 2020, Shell's stock prices dropped to near all-time lows.
-Even in low-priced years, Shell employees still get an additional 15% discount on RDS.A and can get a significant number of shares at that price.
+In 2022, Shell's stock prices increased by over 20%, so Shell employees get an additional increase in the value of the stock they purchase in the GESPP.
+Even in low-priced years, Shell employees still get an additional 15% discount on SHEL and can get a significant number of shares at that price.

-If you maxed out your GESPP contributions in 2020, you could get 218 Shell shares through your GESPP.
-Suppose we hypothesize that Shell stock rebounds to $45 a share in 2021.
-In that case, your 218 shares would increase to $9,810 of value, offering you an added value of over $3,000!
+If you maxed out your GESPP contributions in 2022, you could get 182 Shell shares through your GESPP.
+Suppose we hypothesize that Shell stock increased in value to $60 a share in 2023.
+In that case, your 182 shares would increase to $10,920 in value, offering you an added value of almost $4,000!